 If you live in the Midwest, you’re probably familiar with Hy-Vee grocery stores.
-They have the most marvelous meat counters with all kinds of grab & cook at home options.
+They have a marvelous meat counter with all kinds of grab & cook options.
 One of those is Salmon Burgers.
 The only problem?
 The price.

 Fresh Salmon is never “cheap” but there are great sales now and then as different varieties come in season, and there are always great specials around Christmas and Lent.
 That’s when I like to make these Salmon Burgers.

 First, I check to see if the store has odd bits at a discount (or if I do in my freezer from trimming fresh salmon) because it will all be chopped up anyway.
 If you can’t get fresh at a great price, try frozen – and check Aldi.
 You might even want to consider Canned Salmon, which is a great option for wild caught Alaskan Salmon.

 These Salmon Burgers are fantastic.
 They’re off of our local grocery store, Hy-Vee’s Salmon Burgers.
 There’s a little technique I learned from Mark Bittman, though: process some of the Salmon into a paste which holds the burgers together with only a minimum of breadcrumb.
 (If you use frozen you may need more breadcrumb than if you use fresh.)

 I just love the combination of flavors I’ve come up with here, but you’re free to add in all kinds of goodies, sauces or condiments or just go simple.

 Changes in ingredients or different types of Salmon may slightly change the moisture content.
 Form a small bit of the salmon mixture in your hand and if it holds together, you’re good to go.
 If it’s crumbly add a bit more moisture.
 If it feels too wet, a touch more breadcrumb will help.